-You may have heard that you should take a day or two off between strength training sessions to allow your muscles to recuperate.
+You may have heard you should take a day or two off between strength training sessions to allow your muscles to recuperate.

 The quantity of cardio advised, the advantages and disadvantages of daily cardio activity, and the best approach for weight loss with this kind of exercise are all covered in this article.